-The Mirena IUD is an contraceptive birth control device used by thousands of women across the country.
+The Mirena IUD is a contraceptive birth control device used by thousands of women across the country.
 Our law firm receives numerous inquiries from women who have suffered serious medical complications due to the use of defective Mirena implants.
-One of the most common questions asked by prospective clients to our attorneys is, “what is the value of my case,” or “what is the average settlement amount for Mirena claims.”
+One of the most common questions asked by prospective clients to our attorneys is, “What is the value of my case?” or “What is the average settlement amount for Mirena claims.”

-Legal Assistance: Feel free to contact our law offices after reading this article To received a free non cost review of your claim for injuries caused by Mirena IUD.
+Legal Assistance: Feel free to contact our law offices after reading this article To received a free no-cost review of your claim for injuries caused by Mirena IUD.
 Call toll free (855)385-2529

 Factors in Determining the Estimated Value of Your Case

-Life Impact: Impact to your life is a significant factor in determinate value of your case.
-Questions that will be asked and must be determined by a jury regarding life impact include
+Life Impact: Impact on your life is a significant factor in determining the value of your case.
+Questions that will be asked and must be determined by a jury regarding life impact include:

 - How has the injury you suffered changed you?